-Fights between villagers and company representatives have occurred countless times in longhouses.
-In some instances, people have died when these scuffles turned violent.
-'In the past, hired thugs would enter villages and cause disturbances,' said Teo.
-But Kayong's murder was different.
+After Kayong's killing, activism within the Dayak Fights between villagers and company representacommunity faltered.
+Driven by fear and lacking a strong tives have occurred countless times in longhouses.
+In leader, locals are doubtful they would get the support some instances, people have died when these scuffles needed in the fight to retain their land.
+'After his death, turned violent.
+'In the past, hired thugs would enter villages the Dayak community is split.
+No one is able to unite and cause disturbances,' said Teo.
+But Kayong's murder was the Dayaks like Bill did,' said Anyit.
+Teo echoes this: 'The different.
 This was a targeted killing using firearms.
+Dayaks fell quiet.
+No one is on their side: not the state Three years have passed and the case has been government nor police.'

-Three years have passed and the case has been closed.
-However, Kayong's friends and family say that justice has yet to be served.
-Teo calls the trial a sham, while Anyit says only the gunman was jailed while the mastermind remains free.
-They are lodging an appeal with Malaysia's new attorney-general to reopen Kayong's case.
+closed.
+However, Kayong's friends and family say that At least a dozen police reports have been filed by viljustice has yet to be served.
+Teo calls the trial a sham, lagers in Sungai Bekelit over harassment from people while Anyit says only the gunman was jailed while the described as 'gangsters' forcefully entering the area.
+To mastermind remains free.
+They are lodging an appeal date, no arrests have been made. with Malaysia's new attorney-general to reopen Kayong's case.
 The initial court case was flawed from the start, Teo said, explaining that the prosecution had not called up all the witnesses and failed to draw links between the gunman and others accused.

 Fitri, the gunman, also stood trial for violently assaulting the Sungai Bekelit village chief, Jambai Ali.
-The chief's car was run off the road and his arm slashed with a samurai sword seven months before Kayong's murder.
+The chief's car was run off the road and his arm slashed with